-- Iain Murray, 2020-02-11
+- Iain Murray, 2020-02-11, updated with further staff comments 2020-02-17.

 We introduced a page limit for MSc projects last year.
 Teaching committee and my institute asked me to bring an item on considering a page limit for undergraduate projects this year.